BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/introduction.md

 ## PDMShell (PDM Professional Only)

 PDMShell is a command-line automation tool for SOLIDWORKS PDM Professional.
-It helps automate common vault operations such as searching files, updating data cards, running batch processes, and per
-\forming migration or maintenance tasks.
+It helps automate common vault operations such as searching files, updating data cards, running batch processes, and performing migration or maintenance tasks.

 For more information, please visit [PDMShell.com](https://pdmshell.com).

 ## PDM2Excel
 PDM2Excel is a task add-in for exporting SOLIDWORKS assemblies as Excel spreadsheets with thumbnails.
-Since the introduction of PDM2Excel’s core functionality in SOLIDWORKS PDM 2025, we are in the process of retiring this product.
+Since the introduction of PDM2Excel's core functionality in SOLIDWORKS PDM 2025, we are in the process of retiring this product.

-# Getting support
+## Getting support

 > [Get Support](https://bluebyte.biz/contact)